lindakovacs/2018-online-jamstack-hackathon/teams.md

 ***

-# Hackathon Project Name (Comming soon!) - TeamHacky
+# Hackathon Project Name (Coming soon!) - TeamHacky
 ### This project exists solely to show you how to edit this document.
 Fork this repo and make a PR to add your team at the BOTTOM of this list -- below the last 3 stars!
 Don't forget to include the 3 stars in your entry.
 Don't forget to `git pull origin master` and `git rebase master` into your feature branch before you push to origin!

 * **Teammates**: